Default vs. Breach: Everything You Need to Know

 6. If a member country has compensated the alien whose property was confiscated, the Bank does not recognize such compensation until the member country resolves the issue with the alien's government.

 7. The Bank's loans cannot be used as compensation for settling a dispute over expropriation; however, the Bank can lend to improve or expand expropriated property.

 8. The Bank maintains a neutral position on the matters stated above.
 It only plays the role of a facilitator between the disputing parties to ensure an amicable resolution.
 The bank may recommend different mechanisms for dispute resolution such as conciliation and arbitration through the International Center for Settlement of Investment Disputes (ICSID).

 9. If a World Bank-financed project/program is involved in a dispute over a breach of a governmental contract, the Bank will ensure a speedy settlement of the dispute to guarantee the success of the project/program.

 10. If a dispute is not related to a Bank-financed project/program, the Bank tries to distance itself from the matter.
 If the dispute may jeopardize the country's ability to secure financing and no concrete efforts are being made to resolve the issue, the Bank encourages a speedy resolution of the dispute.

 If you need more information about default vs. breach, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.